 Create a list of what you need to store.

 Evaluate your office and inventory.
 What needs to go into storage and what do you need to keep in the office?
 Files that you need to access everyday are best kept in the office, but supplies you only need occasionally are great candidates for storage.
 Excess inventory can also be kept in storage.
 In fact, we have many retailers including nationally known retailers storing extra merchandise inventory in our self storage units rather than cluttering their stores.
 We’re just a short trip away when the need arises to restock merchandise in their stores.

 Remember that your goal is to improve the efficiency of your business, so consider that as you make your list.
 You want to declutter the office and put items into storage in an organized fashion.
 Group your list into items you want stored together in the same boxes or shelves.
 Once you have an idea of what needs to go into storage, you can select the best sized unit.
-If you aren’t sure, ezStorage self-storage professionals can help you decide, or you can reference our helpful storage unit size guide.
+If you aren’t sure, ezStorage self-storage professionals can help you decide.

 Use proper packing supplies.

 As you pack up your office inventory, paperwork and other business items, you want to make sure it’s being packed efficiently and in a manner that won’t damage the contents.
 Use sturdy boxes, packing tape, bubble wrap and plastic bins to pack smaller items.
 Furniture can be stacked vertically in the back of the unit, unless you need access to it sooner.
 Some business owners prefer to use shelving units inside their storage unit to help organize.
 If you are stacking boxes, heavier boxes should be placed on the bottom.